mozammal/demo-user-service/README.md

 If you want to learn more about Quarkus, please visit its website: <https://quarkus.io/>.

+## Development Environment
+This project was developed and tested on the following environment:

+* OS/Hardware: MacBook Pro M4 (macOS)
+* Java Runtime: JDK 17 or higher
+* Build Tool: Maven
+* Deployment: Docker

-## Running the application in dev mode
+## Running the application

 You can run your application using the following command: